 We are continually looking for new ways to engage and share with students, scientists, and the general public.
-Everyone can follow us on tumblr, facebook, youtube, twitter, wikispaces, flickr, and figshare.
+Everyone can follow us on github, tumblr, facebook, youtube, twitter, wikispaces, flickr, and figshare.
 Web-based resources we have developed include an online version of the Colton Shellfish Collection, crassostreome, Research Notes on Ocean Acidification and oystergen.es.

 Recent Posts related to Outreach